Back to the articles

 The industrial Helix CT measurement technology

-The Helix CT measuring technique is based on the three-dimensional CT measuring technique.
-However, the component to be measured is also displaced in the longitudinal axis.
-The X-ray image is built up helically (helix).
-The Helix CT measuring technique is particularly suitable for longer components that cannot be measured with the other measuring methods.
+Helix CT measurement technology is based on three-dimensional CT measurement technology.
+However, the component to be measured is also shifted in the longitudinal axis.
+The X-ray image is constructed in a helical shape (helix).
+Helix CT measurement technology is particularly suitable for longer components that cannot be measured using other measurement methods.

 Differences due to the size of CT systems

-Systems for industrial CT metrology can also be differentiated based on their size.
-The size requirements are determined by the dimension of the components to be measured and the required measuring accuracy.
+Systems for industrial CT measurement technology can also be distinguished by their size.
+The size requirements are determined by the dimensions of the components to be measured and the required measuring accuracy.

 Macro CT measuring systems

 Macro CT measuring systems are manufactured for large components and assemblies.
-They can X-ray objects of several meters edge length.
-Since the measuring accuracy suffers from this, these systems are mostly used in the quality inspection of complete assemblies.
-This makes it possible to determine whether all components in the assemblies have been correctly installed.
-High-resolution measurement of individual components is not possible with macro CT measurement technology in most cases.
+They can X-ray objects with an edge length of several meters.
+As the measuring accuracy suffers as a result, these systems are mostly used for the quality inspection of complete assemblies.
+This makes it possible to determine whether all components in the assemblies have been installed correctly.
+In most cases, high-resolution measurement of individual components is not possible with macro CT measurement technology.

 Micro CT measuring systems

 Micro CT measuring systems are developed for components with a maximum edge length of up to 10 cm.
 The resolution of these systems is in the micrometer range and is suitable for the precise quality assessment of components.
-These systems are especially often used for the inspection of composite materials.
-They can identify cracks, inclusions, burrs and void that lead to qualitative problems.
+These systems are particularly often used to inspect composite materials.
+They can identify cracks, inclusions, burrs and blowholes that lead to quality problems.

 Sub-micro CT measuring systems

-Sub-micro CT systems play only a small role in industrial CT metrology.
-They are used for the measurement of very small components and offer a resolution of up to 500 μm.
-They are mostly used for quality control of electronic components or for the measurement of organic objects.
+Sub-micro CT systems only play a small role in industrial CT measurement technology.
+They are used to measure very small components and offer a resolution of up to 500 μm.
+They are mostly used for checking the quality of electronic components or for measuring organic objects.

 Use of industrial CT measurement technology in quality control

 Computed tomography provides important information for the quality control of components that cannot be generated with other measuring techniques.
-For most companies, however, it is not worthwhile to acquire industrial CT measuring equipment because its use is limited for industrial production and the equipment is very expensive.
+For most companies, however, it is not worth acquiring an industrial CT measuring system, as its use is only suitable for industrial production to a limited extent and the systems are very expensive.

-Service providers such as Q-Tech offer the possibility of measuring components and assemblies with industrial CT measurement technology and incorporating the results into quality monitoring.
-This allows the quality of the corresponding components to be guaranteed or appropriate production changes to be initiated.
+Service providers such as Q-Tech offer the option of measuring components and assemblies using industrial CT measurement technology and incorporating the results into quality monitoring.
+This allows the quality of the relevant components to be guaranteed or appropriate production changes to be initiated.

 Real-time support for measurement technology: